gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 AAAA | Address | Links a hostname to an IPv6 address | `www.diontraining.com` -> `2400:cb00:2024::a29f:1234`
-CNAME | Canonical Name | Pints a domain to another domain or subdomain | `support.diontraining.com` MX | Mail Exchange | Directs email to a mail server, using priorities to set routing preferences. | `mail.diontraining.com` SOA | Start of Authority | Stories important information about a domain or zone updates and DNS zone transfer PTR | Pointer | Maps an IP address to a domain name, used for reverse DNS lookups for security purposes TXT | Text | Stores human-readable or machine-readable text, often used for domain verification or email security.
+CNAME | Canonical Name | Pints a domain to another domain or subdomain | `support.diontraining.com` MX | Mail Exchange | Directs email to a mail server, using priorities to set routing preferences. | `mail.diontraining.com` SOA | Start of Authority | Stores important information about a domain or zone updates and DNS zone transfer PTR | Pointer | Maps an IP address to a domain name, used for reverse DNS lookups for security purposes TXT | Text | Stores human-readable or machine-readable text, often used for domain verification or email security.
 NS | NameServer | Specifies the authoritative DNS server for a domain.